- SurveyJunkie: Make $5-$25 in your free time. Just take online surveys, participate in Focus Groups and trying new products. Join SurveyJunkie Now

-Say, for example, S&P 500, is a fund that holds 500 largest companies in the U.S which includes Coca-Cola, Pepsico, Johnson & Johnson, Apple and many more.
+Say, for example, the S&P 500, is a fund that holds 500 largest companies in the U.S which includes Coca-Cola, Pepsico, Johnson & Johnson, Apple, and many more.

 The rate of return on each index fund is based on the performance of the companies in it.
-Say the index has 4 companies, two goes up 6% and two goes down 5%.
-Still the overall value of the fund is up.
+Say the index has four companies, two go up 6%, and two go down 5%.
+Still, the overall value of the fund is up.
 You need to leverage it with each other’s performance.

 Quoting the investment genius Warren Buffett again, “Costs really matter in investments.
 If returns are going to be 7 or 8 percent and you’re paying 1 percent for fees, that makes an enormous difference in how much money you’re going to have in retirement.“

 So be ready to start investing as it is never too late.
 “The best time to plant a tree was 20 years ago.
 The second best time is now.”